-The greatest accuracy of a C-index of 0.76 ± 0.06 was achieved when utilizing the proposed method of the union of the liver parenchyma and tumor volumes for radiomic feature extraction, enabling feature selection, and RSF modelling to predict any hepatic progression.
-The C-index accuracy is greater than the 95% confidence interval of any previous studies to our knowledge.
-The proposed method performs well at predicting both hepatic and local progression.
-This may suggest that there is predictive textural information within the liver parenchyma and tumor volume that may be investigated further to understand structural changes leading to a different prognosis.
-The low accuracy when utilizing imaging clinical variables only for predicting any hepatic progression was expected, as the imaging variables were related to the target tumor volume.
+The best performing radiomic model was utilizing radiomic features extracted from the union of the liver parenchyma and tumor, with feature selection enabled, achieving a C-index (95% CI) of 0.68 (0.62 – 0.74).
+The C-index accuracy is greater than any previous studies to our knowledge.
+An RSF model trained from dosimetric data resulted also in a high accuracy with a C-index (95% CI) of 0.72 (0.64 – 0.79).
+When combining both, the high accuracy is retained, which a C-index (95% CI) of 0.73 (0.64, 0.82).
+In the combined mode, the two most predictive features were max dose with a feature importance score (95% CI) of 3.83 (1.05 – 6.62) and neighboring gray tone difference matrix strength with a feature importance score (95% CI) of 1.90 (0.93 – 2.86).
+Moreover, the feature importance (95% CI) of max dose decreased from 10.84 (6.35, 15.34) in the dosimetric data only model, indicating that the radiomic features contribute to prediction even when combined with dosimetric data.
+The high performance of radiomics model suggests that there is predictive textural information within the liver parenchyma and tumor volume that may be investigated further to understand structural changes leading to a different prognosis.
+This is consistent with findings from Simpson et al. [17], who observed that increased homogeneity of liver texture is associated with recurrence.

 The accuracy of the RSF has two major implications.
-First, radiomic features provide correlations to tumor progression.
+First, radiomic features provide predictive information related to to tumor progression.
 Changes in liver texture visualized on a CT image can be quantified with features associated with progression.
-As the radiomic extraction method is a computational observation, it provides consistency as manual analysis is susceptible to subjective inter-observer error.
-The radiomic features can then be used to identify regions of interest in the liver with abnormal radiomic feature values.
+Although subjective labelling results in inter-observer error in segmentation of the volume of interest, the extraction radiomic features is quantitative and automated compared to manual analysis of the volume, reducing variability.
 The regions of interest can be analyzed in future studies, such as with histological analysis, to investigate what changes have occurred in the liver that are either protective or susceptible to recurrence.
-For instance, kurtosis measures the weight of the tails in a distribution and with kurtosis being a predictive feature, there may structural changes associated with survival when a liver has extreme hypointense and hypointense regions.
+For instance, kurtosis measures the weight of the tails in a distribution and with kurtosis being a predictive feature, there may be structural changes associated with local control when a liver has extreme hyperintense and hypointense regions.
 The second major implication is machine learning methods such as our RSF model can perform prediction tasks that have been historically difficult with linear and manual scoring methods.
 This supports the potential for machine learning to be used in the future to aid clinical decision making.

 Limitations

 A limitation of the study is the sample size.
 The model was able to achieve a C-index greater than previous studies, however, further validation with a diverse patient population from different centers for instance can evaluate the generalizability of the model with greater statistical power.
 A wide uncertainty in C-index values indicates that when tested on a different subset of patients, the model accuracy is not consistent.
-In our study, we limited the cross-validation to 5 k-folds.
-With a larger sample size, higher-order cross-validation, such as with 10 k-folds, may be conducted to have more testing sets so that evaluation of the model has more statistical power.
-Feature selection may not be necessary with sufficient samples as with sufficient computational power, a random forest can in theory filter variables that have low predictive information gain [22].
+In our study, we limited the cross-validation to 4 k-folds.
+With a larger sample size, higher-order cross-validation, such as with 5 k-folds or 10 k-folds, may be conducted to have more testing sets so that evaluation of the model has more statistical power.
+Feature selection may not be necessary with sufficient samples as with sufficient computational power, a random forest can in theory filter variables that have low predictive information gain [26].
 Future studies may also include patients before and after radiotherapy, as texture in CT scans may change after treatment.